 Definition

-Progress is a liveness requirement for solutions to the critical section problem. it states that if no process is currently in its critical section and one or more processes wish to enter, the selection of the process that will enter next cannot be postponed indefinitely.
+Progress is a liveness requirement for the critical section problem.
+If no process is in its critical section and one or more wish to enter, the selection cannot be postponed indefinitely.
+The system must continue doing work, not stuck in infinite negotiation.
+Progress guarantees the system is free from deadlocks regarding critical section entry.

 Analogy

-The Polite Doorway: If two people reach a doorway at the same time and both endlessly insist that the other go first (“After you!”, “No, after you!”), they are failing the progress requirement.
-A valid solution must ensure that one of them eventually passes through.
+Two people reach a doorway simultaneously and both endlessly insist the other go first (“After you!”, “No, after you!”).
+This fails progress.
+A valid solution ensures one eventually passes through.